-VC’s are strictly regulated by regulatory bodies.
-For instance, In USA, VC’s are regulated by U.S Securities and Exchange Commission.
-They are subject to similar regulations as any other form of private securities investments.
+VCs are strictly regulated by regulatory bodies.
+For instance, In the USA, VCs are regulated by U.S Securities and Exchange Commission.
+They are subject to similar regulations as any other form of private securities investment.
 Also, know-your-customer (KYC) and anti-money laundering regulations may apply since a large number of venture capital funds are provided by depository institutions and banks.
 It’s a rarity to see a VC perform an unscrupulous activity.

 Easy to locate

-It is very easy to find and locate VC within minutes, investors, as they are documented in various directories.
-This reduces the time, efforts and money involved in searching venture funding.
+It is very easy to find and locate VC within minutes investors, as they are documented in various directories.
+This reduces the time, effort, and money involved in searching for venture funding.
 One can find a VC quickly and efficiently.
 For instance, you can get a huge list of venture capital firms by typing on any search engine.

 Disadvantages of Venture Capital